Joseph Cheesman Thompson: Baltimore clinic and encounter with Clara Mabel Thompson

 In January 1925, Thompson opened a clinic at 800 N. Broadway in Baltimore, near The Henry Phipps Psychiatric Clinic.
 Thompson reached out to that organization's head, Adolf Meyer, requesting Meyer refer patients "who might not be recovered" to him.
 Meyers declined, also refusing Thompson's request to give a public lecture on Psychoanalysis at the clinic.

-Meyers consulted Abraham Brill, who reported he "considers [Thompson] a crazy person, insane and dangerous".
-Meyers noted that Thompson affects "a very peculiar cast which leaves no doubt of his eccentricity."
-Thompson reportedly 'wore his uniform constantly as an assertion of authority, with a green scarf fastened by a gold pin in the shape of a snake.'
+Meyers consulted Abraham Brill, who reported that he "considers [Thompson] a crazy person, insane and dangerous".
+Meyers noted that Thompson affects "a very peculiar cast which leaves no doubt of his eccentricity".
+Thompson reportedly "wore his uniform constantly as an assertion of authority, with a green scarf fastened by a gold pin in the shape of a snake."

 Thompson equated Freud's work to the discoveries of Copernicus and Darwin, and he wrote an article suggesting that psychoanalysis could cure 50 percent of all people ill in hospitals (not just mental patients).